“Cease striving and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”

 Athletes prepare methodically for a game.
 Coaches try to prepare them for every scenario they will encounter to do well in that situation.
 Occasionally in a game, a situation arises that a player is not sure what to do, and it usually does not go well.
 The player says, “I didn’t know what to do.”
 However, when it is a situation that they have practiced and prepared for, the player has no excuse.
 In our lives, God has made a way to know what to do in every situation.
 For us to do the wrong thing leaves us without excuse.
 Are you trying to make excuses, or are you accepting responsibility for your actions?

 They saw it, then they were amazed; They were terrified, they fled in alarm.

 There are times that games are won and lost before they start.
-Some teams are intimidated looking at the other team and watching them warm-up that in their hearts, the game is already lost.
+Some teams are intimidated looking at the other team and watching them warm-up that the game is already lost in their hearts.
 Whether it’s their size or skill level, the players can try to act brave, but a wise team will seize on this intimidation and attack.
 When Satan sees who is walking with us, he is intimidated.
 What he has learned is sometimes we forget who is with us, and we approach life discouraged.
 In those moments, he steals victories that should have been ours.
 Are you walking in the confidence that the presence of God is in your life?

 1 Samuel 2:22-4:22